Ender-Q/sirius/README.md

   <a href="#license">License</a>
 </p>

+ - Fixed controller UI being cut off at the bottom
 ## Development

 Most of the development happens on Codeberg.
 It's also where [our central repository](https://codeberg.org/yuzu-emu/yuzu) is hosted.